 Fall River Public Schools – Watson Elementary School

-In October, 2009 we began working with the Watson Elementary School to further develop their school garden and programming related to their garden.
-Our primary efforts to date include leading an afterschool program through the fall and winter and assisting with spring and summer programming efforts.
-While not currently working with Fall River Public Schools directly; we are looking forward to offering a Teacher Training – Starting and Sustaining a School Garden along with Steve Walach from Friends Academy on Saturday March 19th, 2011.
+In October, 2009 we worked with the Watson Elementary School to further develop their school garden and programming related to their garden.
+Our primary efforts to date included leading an afterschool program through the fall and winter and assisting with spring and summer programming efforts.
+While not currently working with Fall River Public Schools directly; we currently offering an annual Teacher Training – Starting and Sustaining a School Garden along with Steve Walach from Friends Academy. (scheduled for March 17th, 2012 – see our events page for details)

 Northeast Organic Farming Association (NOFA) Massachusetts

-For 30 years NOFAMass has been sharing and distributing knowledge to our community.
+For 30 years NOFA/MASS has been sharing and distributing knowledge to our community.
 Among their many initiatives are a successful Winter Conference held in January every year and a 3-day Summer Conference held in Amherst every August.
-For 2011, I have joined the NOFAMass Board and relish the opportunity to give back to an organization which has empowered a new generation of organic farmers in our region.
+In 2011 I joined the NOFAMass Board and relish the opportunity to give back to an organization which has empowered a new generation of organic farmers in our region.

 Southcoast Community Gardens Coalition:

-Join us for the next scheduled Southcoast Community Gardens Coalition meeting at 4PM on Tuesday February 22nd as part of the Voices for a Healthy Southcoast meeting at the Corson Maritime Learning Center in New Bedford.
-For details please call the farm or email derek.
+The Southcoast Community Gardens Coalition has been on a hiatus… For details please call the farm or email derek.
 For reference: Community Garden Visioning Session Oct 2008 and notes from the Community Gardens Coalition Feb 3 2010 meeting.

 Sharing the Harvest Community Farm – Dartmouth YMCA

-2011 will be the 6th growing season for Sharing the Harvest.
+2012 will be the 7th growing season for Sharing the Harvest.
 When we moved to the Southcoast I served as the farm manager for 2008 season; and have continue to stay involved with Sharing the Harvest through participation in their Farm Committee and as a consultant.
 If you haven’t visited the Dartmouth Y Farm, I highly encourage a visit.
-Every season they host more than 1,000 community volunteers, who help plant, cultivate, and harvest fresh produce which is donated to local hunger relief efforts.
-The Y also runs a successful summer camp, which includes an optional farm specialty camp.
-Volunteer Hours for the 2010 season were: Wednesdays and Saturdays 9AM-Noon, Thursdays 2:30PM-5:00PM (Mar-June,Sept-Oct), and Thursdays 10AM-Noon (July,August).
-New Volunteer Hours will be announced this winter and start in Spring 2011.
+Every season they host more than 1,500 community volunteers, who help plant, cultivate, and harvest fresh produce which is donated to local hunger relief efforts.
+The Y also runs a successful summer camp, which includes farm specialty camp sessions.

 Southeastern Massachusetts Council on Sustainability